🔍

 🔊

-Subjunctive mood (Congiuntivo) of the verb gonfiàre
+congiuntivo gonfiare.
+Subjunctive mood of the verb gonfiare

 Tempo semplice

-Congiuntivo presente gonfiàre
+Congiuntivo presente gonfiare

 io gonfi